SantiagoValenciaM/SantiagoValenciaM/README.md

 ### About Me

-🎓 I'm currently a software development student, full stack capable, but frontend is where I feel most confident and passionate.
+🎓 I'm currently a software development student, full stack capable, but frontend is where I feel most confident and passionate. <br>
-🤝 I'm open to mentorship and communication, with a preference for self-directed learning.
+🤝 I'm open to mentorship and communication, with a preference for self-directed learning. <br>

 ---